YorkEarwaker/Graphics/README.md

 Exploring relation, if there is any to be found with current tech, between graphics and artificial visual cortex.

+Exploding relation, caveats, with global warming and climate change modeling.

 An excuse, suggested by a good man, to start a Cpp project.

 Organisations